 Cherry fruit fly, green fruit worm, peach tree borer, mites, and plum curculio all attack cherries.
 Aphids and scale can also cause problems.
-Sawfly larvae (pearslugs) sometimes skeletonize cherry leaves; see the pear entry for description and controls.
+Sawfly larvae (pearslugs) sometimes skeletonize cherry leaves.

 Pear thrips can cause disfigured leaves and blossoms.
 Naturally occurring predatory mites usually provide control, but if your trees become severely infested, spray with insecticidal soap.